 - Job postings should always specify the country, city, and state/province where the job is located.
 Without these, most free job boards will not accept the job posting and are unable to index the job in their search results.

-The job description must clearly indicate the job is "Telecommute" or "Work From Home"
+The job description must clearly indicate the job is "Telecommute", "Work From Home", or "Remote"

 - Confidential postings hide the company name from candidates and job seekers.
 These jobs are not suitable for free job board syndication.
 Confidential jobs require sponsorship.